 The short-term ratings on the Corporation's Variable Rate Demand Bonds supported by Standby Bond Purchase Agreements issued by certain banks reflect the short-term ratings of the banks providing them.
-The short-term ratings of each of these bonds as of March 31, 2017, were as follows: Series 2008B-AV Variable Interest Rate Senior Lien Refunding Bonds, Series 2008B-BV Variable Interest Rate Senior Lien Refunding Bonds, Series 2008B-3V Variable Interest Rate Subordinate Lien Refunding Bonds and Series 2008B-7V Variable Interest Rate Subordinate Lien Refunding Bonds were each rated VMIG1 by Moody's and A-1 by S&P; the Series 2003A-4V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch; and the Series 2003A-8V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1+ by Fitch.
+The short-term ratings of each of these bonds as of March 31, 2018, were as follows: Series 2008B-3V Variable Interest Rate Subordinate Lien Refunding Bonds and Series 2008B-7V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P; the Series 2003A-4V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch; and the Series 2003A-8V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch; and the Series 2003A-8V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch; and the Series 2003A-8V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch; and the Series 2003A-8V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch; and the Series 2003A-8V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch; and the Series 2003A-8V Variable Interest Rate Subordinate Lien Refunding Bonds were rated A-1 by S&P and F1 by Fitch.